Who We Are

-In 2020, we established our Council on Color, a paid advisory group with quarterly meetings to provide insights and education on human resources, employee relations, communication – internally and externally – career development, and our communities.
+In 2020, we established our Council on Culture, a paid advisory group with quarterly meetings to provide insights and education on human resources, employee relations, communication – internally and externally – career development, and our communities.
 We recognize that to ensure diversity, inclusion, and equality of people of color or any potentially marginalized person or peoples, we need systemic equality – which can only be accomplished through giving a stage and a microphone to those who can alert us to our blind spots.

-Our Council on Color provides a safe environment for us to learn, grow, and be better as a company and to encourage the conversations that often need to happen but don’t.
+Our Council on Culture provides a safe environment for us to learn, grow, and be better as a company and to encourage the conversations that often need to happen but don’t.
 Members include people from within our company, as well as people outside of our company to ensure we have a wide variety of perspectives and independent voices.

 For our team…